Many or all companies we feature compensate us. Compensation and editorial

 How much can I borrow for a home improvement loan?

 Each lender has unique lending criteria for approval.
-In general, you can borrow as much as your debt-to-income ratio will afford you, up to the lender’s limit.
+You can generally borrow as much as your debt-to-income ratio (DTI) will afford you, up to the lender’s limit.

 How much more expensive is a home improvement loan with bad credit than good credit?

 A home improvement loan can cost thousands more if you have bad credit.
-When you have good credit, financing terms are generally more favorable and save you a significant amount of money.
+When you have good credit, financing terms are generally more favorable and save you significant money.

 It’s clear how much more costly a loan with a high APR is.
-Note that when compared with saving up to pay for a $10,000 cash home improvement, you’ll save thousands of dollars in interest.
+Note that you’ll save thousands of dollars in interest compared to saving up to pay for a $10,000 cash home improvement.

 Recap of bad-credit home improvement loans